build-on-aws/content/posts/practical-cloud-guide/creating-and-managing-organizations/index.md

 ## Best practices

-The above tutorial will walk you through each step of the process, however, there are best practices associated with each step.
+The above tutorial walks you through each step of the process for creating an Organization.
+If you want to skip ahead or do the tutorial later, here's a summaru of best practices associated with each part of an Organization.

 ### Organization

-- Organizations offer [four support plans](https://aws.amazon.com/premiumsupport/plans/).
-If you will be doing formal development and production, choose the Business support plan.
+- AWS Organizations offer [four support plans](https://aws.amazon.com/premiumsupport/plans/).
+Support plans are tailored to how you will use AWS Organizations.
+If you are just starting with AWS, choose the Developer plan to learn about the service.
+Next step up is the Business support plan.
+Choose this option if you are performing formal development and running production workloads.
+The Enterprise support plans are for organization running misson critical business and production workloads on AWS.

 ![Organization support plans](./images/support_plans.png)